armstrong/armstrong.dev/README.rst

 Not required but as long as you are reviewing the general state of things, take care of these too!

-- Review the ``requirements`` files.
+- Review the ``requirements`` files
-- Add a ``tox.ini`` file.
+- Review the TravisCI configuration
-- Drop Lettuce tests and requirements.
+- Drop Lettuce tests and requirements
+- Add a ``tox.ini`` file
-- Review the TravisCI configuration.
+- Review the README text and setup.py metadata
+- Use Setuptools and fix any improper namespacing
+- Stop shipping tests by moving tests/ to the root directory
+- Add a ``CHANGES.rst`` file and include it in the MANIFEST
 - Review ``.gitignore``.
 You might want to ignore these::

 	.tox/